githubze/SKImagePicker/README.md

 # Use CocoaPods
  pod 'SKImagePicker', '~> 1.0.1'

- Use in Your Project

- # Import "SKImagePicker.h"
+# Use with this code

  [SKImagePickerView imagePickerWithPushControl:self ReturnData:^(NSData *data) {
         UIImage *image = [UIImage imageWithData:data];